-One of the most significant things to consider is the type of hardware you’re looking to utilise in your interactive displays.
+One of the most significant things to consider is the type of hardware you’re looking to use in your interactive displays.

-There’s no specific rule when it comes to choosing a display screen size that fills the meeting room, but typically 65” is fine for small-to-medium sized spaces or huddle space (less than 5 persons), while 75” is suitable for medium-sized meeting room (5~10 persons), and 86’’ above is more than capable of filling a board room area and beyond.
-AG Neovo provides 65”, 75” and 86” to meet your meeting rooms’ requirements.
+There’s no specific rule when choosing a display screen size that fills the meeting room.
+Typically, 65” is fine for small-to-medium sized spaces or huddle spaces (less than 5 persons), while 75” is suitable for a medium-sized meeting room (5~10 persons), and 86″ is perfect for a board room area and beyond (more than 10 persons).
+AG Neovo provides 65”, 75”, and 86” to meet any of your meeting rooms’ requirements.

-HDMI, VGA, DisplayPort signal inputs: these inputs allow you to connect to external PC and laptops if any meeting participants or meeting guests would like to use their laptop for presentation purposes.
+HDMI, VGA or DisplayPort signal inputs: these inputs allow you to connect to external PC and laptops if any meeting participants or meeting guests would like to use their laptops for presentation purposes.

-PC Slot: this enables you to connect to an optional windows-based PC module, and turns your interactive display into a powerful PC.
+- OPS Slot: This enables you to connect to an optional windows-based PC module, and turns your interactive display into a powerful PC.

-- USB 2.0/3.0 & USB-C: These connectivities allow you to connect with external devices, like storage hard drive if you would like to share or save your files from USB.
-You can also connect to webcam, wireless dongle or video conferencing devices to Meetboard quickly and easily through a single USB-C cable, and wirelessly mirror and touch the screen while charging your devices.
+- USB 2.0/3.0 & USB-C: These connectivities allow you to connect with external devices, like a storage hard drive, to share or save your files from a USB drive.
+You can also easily connect a webcam, wireless dongle, or video conferencing devices to Meetboard quickly and easily through a single USB-C cable, and wirelessly mirror and touch the screen while charging your devices.

-- LAN & Wi-Fi/Bluetooth Module: Whether you use Ethernet or an included Wi-Fi/Bluetooth Module, the interactive flat panel display allows meeting participants to access the internet.
+- LAN & Wi-Fi/Bluetooth Module: Whether you use Ethernet or an included Wi-Fi/Bluetooth Module, the interactive flat panel display allows participants to access the Internet.

 1.4 Touch & Stylus

-Touch functionality is a key feature for interactive flat panel displays.
-They allow meeting participants to write, annotate and operate the platform using either their fingers or a stylus and enable multiple users to draw on the display for group discussion.
+Touch functionality is a key feature of interactive whiteboards.
+It allows participants to write, annotate and operate the platform using either their fingers or a stylus and enables multiple users to draw on the display for group discussion.

 But there are some considerations you need to make when it comes to touch functions.
 Most interactive flat panel displays support 20 touch points – but this is only from a hardware perspective.
 This means that although your display has a higher capacity for points, the operating system might limit the flat panel to just 10 touch points.
-Although the limited points are still considered fine for multiple users to write or draw for group discussion.
+Although the limited points are still considered fine for multiple users to write or draw.

-If you would like to use Windows OS, this operating system will allow as much as 20 touch points.
-Though, if you would like to use your own macOS laptop, you will need to download a driver and install Mac gestures to the display.
+If you would like to use Windows OS, this operating system will allow as many as 20 touch points.
+Though, if you would like to use your macOS laptop, you will need to download a driver and install Mac gestures to the display.

-Thinking about the meeting scenario, group discussion for idea collaboration will be very important, AG Neovo Meetboard interactive display for business bundles in two stylus pens that are capable of being operated simultaneously with two different writing colors.
+Thinking about the meeting scenario, group discussion for idea collaboration will be very important, Meetboard 3 interactive displays for business bundles in two double-headed stylus pens that are capable of being operated simultaneously with two different writing colors.

 2. UI & UX Designs